InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 You can get, set, or subscribe to changes for a particular group.
 This is bi-directional; the Launchpad group can react to a change in context **or** send a message when its context is changed.

-**Example**
-An end user could link Finsemble components and Launchpads together.
+**Example 1**: An end user could link Finsemble components and Launchpads together.
 If the end user changes their symbol context in either Finsemble or Launchpad, the linked components in both environments will update accordingly.
 This cuts down on data duplication between applications and environments.

 ```C#
 // Updates context when Finsemble sends new context